benstoehr/cs425-sp19/mp1/doc.md

 ### Connection

-To establish the connections among random combination of vms, each process holds a while loop to wait for everyone's connection.
-If a new connection appears, the server checks whether the address appeared before.
-If yes, the server closes the new connection and keeps the old one.
-If no, the server keeps the connection and records the client's address.
+To establish the connections among random combination of vms, each process repeats through a while loop.
+In the while loop, the first step is an attempt to accept a connection.
+If that request times out, it moves on and sends a socket.connect() request to all of the other VMs.
+In order to exit this loop, a server must have two connections satisfied (one for incoming messages, and another for outgoing messages.

+We did this because we had trouble making a single connection that could be agreed upon by both applications.

 Please refer to: